Participation Agreement

 Homework prepares students for labs, discussions, projects, presentations, and other class activities.
 These activities are designed to enhance the learning done at home and not replace it.

-Students, 5th grade and up, are assigned specific tasks for set-up/tear-down/clean-up.
+All students in 5th grade and older are assigned specific tasks for setup, teardown/cleanup.
 This is a great opportunity for students to learn about good stewardship and being a contributing member.

 Parents of these students are assigned a specific “team” to oversee and ensure the jobs are done well.